5 Things To Do Alone In Seattle - Updated 2023

 Seattle as a solo traveller

 One of the best parts of travelling solo is the fact that you can plan a trip based on your own whims and fancies.
-You will never feel bored as a solo traveller because there are so many tours and itineraries available for you, including wine tours and dinner cruises.
+There are so many fun things to do alone in Seattle that you will never feel bored as a solo traveller.
+Don’t miss the many tours and itineraries available for you, including wine tours and dinner cruises when you are here.

 Disclosure: Trip101 selects the listings in our articles independently.
 Some of the listings in this article contain affiliate links.